ATOMNFT/Marauder-Vault/README.md

  <b>Looking to customize your wifi-Marauder boot screens, icons and gui colors?
 You have found the right repo!
 The process to use these resources is not a simple one, but it will allow you to have a custom wifi-marauder</b>
  <hr>

-<b>Below you can find links to some great resources that have been put together by the great members of the marauder community!
-A big thank you to each of you in this awesome community.
+<b>A big thank you to each of you in this awesome community.
 None of this would be possible if it weren't for you and your awesomeness!</b>

 <br>